CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/cmaq-vm-intermed/index.md

 <a href="https://calculator.aws/#/addService/ec2-enhancement?nc2=h_ql_pr_calc">Sizing and Price Calculator from AWS</a>

-Run CMAQv5.4+ on a single Virtual Machine (VM) using an ami with software pre-loaded to run on a c6a.48xlarge instance with io2 filesystem.
+Run CMAQv5.4+ on a single Virtual Machine (VM) using an ami with software pre-loaded to run on either a c6a.2xlarge, c6a.8xlarge or c6a.48xlarge instance with io2 filesystem.

 ```{toctree}
 aws_cli_launch_vm.md